openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

 stop(): Promise&lt;void&gt;

-Asynchronously stops **watcher**.
-This API uses a promise to return the result.
+Stops the **watcher** instance.
+This API uses a promise to return the result asynchronously.

 **System capability**: SystemCapability.FileManagement.File.FileIO